Free Settler or Felon

 George Thomson kept a Medical Journal from 18th March 1826 to 29th September 1826.

-He joined the England at Deptford on 18th March and on arrival showed his appointment to Captain Young, Agent for Transports and to Captain John Reay.
+He joined the ship at Deptford on 18th March and on arrival showed his appointment to Captain Young, Agent for Transports and to Captain John Reay.
 On 22nd March medicine and stores for the Guard and Convicts were received from the Agent and the dispenser of Deptford Dockyard.

 Military Guard